microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-web-app.md

 The Microsoft Graph Toolkit providers enable authentication and access to Microsoft Graph for the components.
 To learn more, see [Using the providers](../providers/providers.md).
 The [MSAL2 Provider](../providers/msal2.md) uses msal-browser to sign in users and acquire tokens.
 You can initialize this provider in your HTML or JavaScript.

-> **Note**: If you are currently using the MSAL Provider and would like to update to MSAL2 Provider, follow the steps listed [here](../providers/msal2.md#migrating-from-msal-provider-to-msal2-provider).
+> **Note**: If you're currently using the MSAL Provider and would like to update to MSAL2 Provider, see [Migrating from MSAL Provider to MSAL2 Provider](../providers/msal2.md#migrating-from-msal-provider-to-msal2-provider).
-> If you would like to use your own backend authentication, use the [Proxy Provider](../providers/proxy.md) in place of the MSAL2 Provider.
+> If you want to use your own backend authentication, use the [Proxy Provider](../providers/proxy.md) in place of the MSAL2 Provider.

 You can choose to initialize the provider in either your HTML or your JavaScript code.